aabbddoouu/PJE_navROS/README.md

 # PJE_navROS
 Source files for PJE09 navROS.
+The main branch (kinetic) contains the whole directory.
+See the 2nd branch for changed files only.

 In this 1st iteration, we are using the Husky (see [Husky github page](https://github.com/husky/husky)) robot to conduct our comparative study of 3 SLAM Methods :
 - Gmapping
 - Hector slam